bigcommerce/grphp/README.md

 up fast and efficiently at scale.
 Some of its features include:

 * Robust client error handling and metadata transport abilities
+* Interceptor support and insertion-order maintained registry
-* Server authentication strategy support, with basic auth with multiple key support built in
+* Server authentication support, with basic auth with multiple key support built in
 * Error data serialization in output metadata to allow fine-grained error handling in the transport while still preserving gRPC BadStatus codes
 * Client execution timings in responses

-grphp currently has active support for gRPC 1.3.2, and requires PHP 5.5+ or 7.0+ to run. gRPC 1.4 is not yet supported.
+grphp currently has active support for gRPC 1.3-1.6, and requires 7.0+ to run.

 ## Installation